Performance

 Third party display ads are the single biggest performance drain on the web today.
 For every 1 HTTP request a web page sends to an ad server, as many as 10 elements are returned in order to fulfill that request, including tracking beacons, JavaScript files, images and Flash.
 These assets are usually distributed across domain names, further increasing latency and round trip time for the entire page.

 The best way to mitigate these effects is to place each display ad into an iframe.
-The iframe will allow the ad requests to be processed in parallel to the web page without interfering with is performance.
+The iframe will allow the ad requests to be processed in parallel to the web page without interfering with its performance.
 An ad that fails to load in an iframe may delay the onLoad or onDomReady events and prevent JavaScript loading, but the HTML documents will be completely styled and interactive.

 Images